 There are two versions of WebGL, both of them still in use.
 WebGL 1.0 is based on OpenGL ES 2.0, a version of OpenGL designed for use on embedded systems such as smart phones and tablets.
 OpenGL ES 1.0, the original OpenGL for embedded systems, was very similar to OpenGL 1.1.
 However, the 2.0 version of OpenGL ES introduced major changes.
 It is actually a smaller, simpler API that puts more responsibility on the programmer.
 For example, functions for working with transformations, such as glRotatef and glPushMatrix, were eliminated from the API, making the programmer responsible for keeping track of transformations.
-WebGL does not use glBegin/glEnd to generate geometry, and it doesn't use function such as glColor\ or glNormal\ to specify attributes of vertices.
+WebGL does not use glBegin/glEnd to generate geometry, and it doesn't use function such as glColor or glNormal to specify attributes of vertices.
 WebGL 1.0 is supported in almost every web browser.
 (On some devices, WebGL might be disabled because of hardware limitations.)

-WebGL 2.0, which is based on OpenGL ES 3.0, is already supported in many devices, but is still not as widely supported as the 1.0 version.
+WebGL 2.0, which is based on OpenGL ES 3.0, is now supported on almost all devices that suport WebGL 1.0.
 Most programs written for WebGL 1.0 will also work under WebGL 2.0, so almost everything that you learn about the 1.0 version will carry over to the newer version.
 In this textbook, I will concentrate on WebGL 1.0, but I will also cover some of the new features of WebGL 2.0.
 I will try to make it clear when I am talking about features that only apply to WebGL 2.0.